-On all bathtubs before refinishing, we prefer to remove the drain and overflow cover so that we can get a complete surface to spray.
-That's why we ask the homeowner to make sure the existing drain can be removed long before the scheduled refinishing appointment, which will ensure it can indeed be removed by us when we get there to refinish.
+On all bathtubs before refinishing, we really prefer to remove the drain and overflow cover so that we can get a complete surface to spray.
+We want to spray behind the overflow cover and beneath the silver ring around the drain so that when they are re-installed (or a new set is installed) the day after refinishing, everything is sealed.
+That's why we ask our customers to make sure the existing drain can be removed long before the scheduled refinishing appointment, which will ensure it can indeed be removed by us when we get there to refinish.
 Another reason to make sure the drain is removable is that you may discover you have a leak or some other issue that will need to be fixed before the tub can be refinished.

 How do you do remove the drain?
 Look down the hole where the water goes out - you'll see a crossbar.
-Either use a drain puller (available from Home Depot for about $10) or get some pliers to unscrew the crossbar (counter-clockwise, like you would a jar lid).
-The entire drain with the little silver ring (not the plumbing beneath the drain) will lift out.
+Either use a drain puller (available from Home Depot for about $10) or get some pliers to unscrew the crossbar (counter-clockwise, like you would unscrew a jar lid).
+The entire drain (not the plumbing beneath the drain) with the little silver ring will lift out.
 You may have to use some muscle to loosen it - it might even break if it's been in there for more than 40 years, but you'll want to know that beforehand so it can be fixed long before we arrive to refinish.

-If you do not want to risk breaking the drain when trying to remove it, we have a $50 workaround for that (installing a fully-functioning drain that covers the existing drain).
-In any case, because your bathtub is going to look brand new after being refinished, you will definitely want to replace an old dingy and scratched drain and overflow cover with a brand new shiny set.
+If you do not want to risk breaking the drain when trying to remove it, we have a $50 workaround for that, which involves installing a fully-functioning drain that covers the existing drain.
+In any case, because your bathtub is going to look brand new after being refinished, this is definitely the time to replace an old drain and overflow cover with a brand new shiny set.

-Before bathroom sinks, countertops, and oversized cultured marble/acrylic bathtubs can be refinished, the plumbing fixtures (spout, handles, and drain) must be removed.
+Regarding bathroom sinks, countertops, and oversized cultured marble, fiberglass, or acrylic bathtubs ... the plumbing fixtures (spout, handles, and drain) must be removed prior to refinishing.
 Why?
 Because these items are sitting on the surface that will be refinished and it's impossible to refinish the surface properly with them still in place.
 Since we do not have the plumber's tools or expertise to do this type of work, you may choose to do this work yourself or use your own plumber.